Library of Congress Classification

 Instructor: Robin Fay

 Dates: April 6th through May 3rd, 2020

-Credits: 1.5 CEUs
+Credits: 1.5 CEUs or 15 PDHs

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.

 You can register in this course through the first week of instruction (as long as enrollment is not full).
 The "Register" button above goes to our credit card payment gateway, which may be used with personal or institutional credit cards.
 (Be sure to use the appropriate billing address).
-If you want to pay with Paypal, or if your institution wants us to send a billing statement or wants to pay using a purchase order, please contact us by email to make arrangements.
+If you want to pay with Paypal, or if your institution wants us to send a billing statement or wants to send us a purchase order, please contact us by email to make arrangements.